-Keeping in mind the importance of kitchen gardens under innovative activities plan is proposed as following.
-Total 30515 schools are proposed for develop and maintenance of kitchen gardens @ Rs.
+Keeping in mind the importance of kitchen gardens under innovative activities plan is proposed was following.
+Total 4639 schools are proposed for develop and maintenance of kitchen gardens @ Rs.
 5,000/- per school.
-The proposed budget is Rs.
-15,25,75,000/-

 Sl.
-No. Proposed Innovative Activities No. of institutions where kitchen gardens is proposed Unit cost Total Budget 1 Kitchen Garden 30515 (LPS 12392 +HPS 18123) Rs.
+No. Proposed Innovative Activities No. of institutions where kitchen gardens is proposed Unit cost Total Budget 1 Kitchen Garden 4639 Rs.
 5,000/- Rs.
-15,25,75,000/-
+2,31,95,000/-